Learn How to Force Spring Blossoms Indoors

 • Water

 3. Use your pruning shears to cut as many budded branches as you like.
-Cut at random locations, to maintain the overall shape of shrubs and trees.
+Cut at random to maintain the overall shape of shrubs and trees.

-7. Arrange as desired in a vase of fresh water with one-half teaspoon of citrus soda or mouthwash added.
+7. Arrange them as desired in a vase of fresh water with one-half teaspoon of citrus soda or mouthwash added.
 Blossoms may appear as early as 10 days after gathering.

 8. Snip the ends of the branches and change the water/soda mixture daily.